Home - Vegetables - 15-Minute Sauteed Broccoli with Garlic and Parmesan

 4. Stir the broccoli around, then add the garlic, chili and 1/4 cup water.
 Lower the heat to medium and cover the pan.
 Cook 5 minutes, or just until you can easily pierce a broccoli stem with the tip of a sharp knife.

-• A big knob of butter (add it to the broccoli as soon as you take the pan off the heat)
+• Add a big knob of butter to the broccoli as soon as you take the pan off the heat.

 A white pan full of sauteed broccoli, with grated cheese on top and a wooden spoon and lemon wedges on the side.